zgompert/PhyloIntroBiochem/README.md

 4. Select **Uncultured/environmental sample sequences** to reduce noise
 5. Choose megablast, discontiguous megablast or blastn

-Select a subset of sequences to use.
-Download the sequences as a fasta file.
-You can edit the headers in your fasta file to have more managable names downstream.
+Select a subset of sequences to analyze and download them as a FASTA file.
+You may wish to edit the headers in the FASTA file to use more manageable names for downstream analyses.
 Here is an example: [dseqs.fasta](https://github.com/user-attachments/files/25432277/dseqs.txt)

 Keep sequences that: